moj-analytical-services/rpackage_training/README.md

 To utilise the benefits of version control and to enable other people to download and use your package, it should be created inside a github repository.
 [This guidance](https://user-guidance.services.alpha.mojanalytics.xyz/github.html#creating-your-project-repo-on-github) shows you how to do this.

 **Exercise 3:** Create a new github repository, following Step 1 of the above guidance.
 Give the repository it the same name as you've decided to call your package (see [section 2](#2-choose-a-name)) and a suitable description (e.g. 'My RAP training exercise').
-Add a README file but not a .gitignore file or license.
+Add a README file and a .gitignore file but not a license at this stage.

 ## 4. Make a copy of the project in R Studio